Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

 18.2.3 Quality Planning: PDCA Plan Phase — DMAIC Define Phase

 Intended learning outcomes: Identify the cause of differences between stakeholders’ expectations and actual product or process characteristics.
-Explain quality function deployment – the house of Quality and 10 steps of implementation.
-Describe the SIPOC diagram and the CTQ matrix.

 Quality planning is a term used today for all planning activities prior to the start of production; quality planning sets goals and works toward achieving the goals and preventing failures.